author/arg/README.md

 Automatically executes `recognize` for any flags specified amongst the defaults.

-### single('flag1', 'flag2', ...)
+### allowMultiple('flag1', 'flag2', ...)

-By default, a flag can be passed in multiple times providing multiple values for the same flag.
-This method can be used to retrieve only one value (the last one specified).
+By default, if the same flag is defined multiple times, only the last value is recognized.
+Setting `allowMultiple` on a flag will capture all values (as an array).

 Automatically executes `recognize` for any flags specified amongst the defaults.